Kaweees/dotfiles-old/additional-setup.md

 To set up SSH key-based authentication, follow the steps below.

 1. Generate a new ssh key (we will generate an RSA SSH key pair with a key size of 4096 bits)
-    > Note: Do not change the default name or location of the key.
+    > **Note** Do not change the default name or location of the key.
 Using a passphrase is optional but not recommended.
     ```sh
     # Generate a new ssh key
     ssh-keygen -t rsa -b 4096